AMC Hornet: Positioning

-Development of the new model took AMC three years, a million man-hours, and US$40 million.
+Development of the new model took AMC three years, a million person-hours, and US$40 million.
 The Hornet was an all-new design.
-An all-new front suspension with anti-brake dive was developed for AMC's large-sized "senior" 1970 models, and instead of developing lighter components for the new compact-size platform, the same parts were incorporated into the Hornet.
-The design incorporated AMC's numerous innovative features and groundbreaking ideas.
+An all-new robust front suspension with anti-brake dive was developed for AMC's large-sized "senior" 1970 models, and instead of developing lighter components for the new compact-size platform, the same parts were incorporated into the Hornet, demonstrating an engineering efficiency.